PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Introduction

-The objectives of the \texttt{parallelproj} framework are as follows: \begin{itemize} \item To provide an open source framework for fast parallel calculation of projections in tomographic imaging using multiple CPUs or GPUs. \item To provide an accessible framework that can be easily installed without the need for compilation of source code on all major operating systems (Linux, Windows, and macOS). \item To provide a framework that can be efficiently used in conjunction with \texttt{pytorch} \cite{pytorch_2019} GPU arrays to facilitate research on tomographic imaging methods, including deep learning. \end{itemize} This article on the \texttt{parallelproj} framework is organized as follows.
-We first review Joseph's method for calculating projections, followed by a short overview of the design choices and implementation of \texttt{parallelproj}.
-Subsequently, we report the results of a few benchmarks related to image reconstruction in PET with and without time-of-flight (TOF) information using sinograms or listmode (LM) before ending the article with a detailed discussion and conclusion.
+The objectives of the \texttt{parallelproj} framework are as follows: \begin{itemize} \item To provide an open source framework for fast parallel calculation of time-of-flight (TOF) as well as non-TOF projections suited for tomographic image reconstruction in sinogram as well as listmode using multiple CPU-cores or GPUs. \item To provide an accessible framework that can be easily installed without the need for compilation of source code on all major operating systems (Linux, Windows, and macOS). \item To provide a framework that can be efficiently used in conjunction with \texttt{pytorch} \cite{pytorch_2019} GPU arrays to facilitate research on tomographic imaging methods, including deep learning. \end{itemize} In light of the absence of an open-source framework that fully meets these criteria at the time of writing, this article introduces the new \texttt{parallelproj} framework and is structured as follows: We first review Joseph's method for calculating projections, followed by a short overview of the design choices and implementation of \texttt{parallelproj}.
+Subsequently, we report the results of a few benchmark tests related to image reconstruction in PET with and without TOF information using sinograms or listmode (LM) before ending the article with a detailed discussion and conclusion.
 In this article, we focus on the performance of \texttt{parallelproj} projectors for non-TOF and TOF PET reconstruction problems.
-Note, however, that the non-TOF Joseph projectors could also be used in iterative CT or SPECT reconstruction.
+Note, however, that the non-TOF Joseph projectors could also be used in iterative CT reconstruction.